The PNWH2 Hub’s proposed projects will work collectively to produce, store, transport, and utilize hydrogen.

 PNWH2 Project Funding.

-The U.S. Department of Energy (DOE)’s Clean Hydrogen Hub initiative offers a rare opportunity to create public-private partnerships at a regional scale to dramatically reduce greenhouse gas emissions in carbon-intensive industries and bring high-paying clean energy careers here as part of a new hydrogen economy.
+The U.S. Department of Energy (DOE)’s Hydrogen Hub initiative offers a rare opportunity to create public-private partnerships at a regional scale, broadening the U.S.’ energy portfolio and creating high-paying energy careers as part of a new hydrogen economy.

-Although we are eligible to receive up to $1 billion in federal funding over four DOE-defined development phases spanning nine years, with $20 million allocated for Phase 1, DOE’s Hydrogen program requires each Hub to provide at least 50% or more of the total project cost.
-The final funding will be determined during negotiations with the DOE and over 75% of the Pacific Northwest Hydrogen Hub cost-share funds are expected to be provided by our private sector partners.
+The PNWH2 Hub is eligible to receive up to $1 billion in federal funding over four DOE-defined development phases spanning nine years, with $27.5 million awarded in 2024 for Phase 1.
+DOE’s H2Hubs program requires each Hub to provide at least 50% or more of the total project cost, and over 75% of the Pacific Northwest Hydrogen Hub cost-share funds are expected to be provided by private sector partners.

 Projects: Frequently Asked Questions